sensedeep/custom-metrics/README.md

 ])
 ```

-The metric will be emitted for each dimension provided.
-A dimension may have one or more properties.
-A metric can also be emitted for multiple dimensions.
+The metric is emitted for each dimension provided.
+A dimension can have one or more properties, and a metric can be emitted for multiple dimensions.

 If you want to emit a metric over all dimensions, you can add {}.
 For example: